-The Company is highly dependent on our key personnel, and if the Company is not successful in attracting and retaining highly qualified personnel, the Company may not be able to successfully implement our business strategy.
+We are highly dependent on our key personnel, and if we are not successful in attracting and retaining highly qualified personnel, we may not be able to successfully implement our business strategy.

 Our ability to compete in our highly competitive industry depends upon our ability to attract and retain highly qualified managerial, scientific, and medical personnel.
-The Company is highly dependent on our Chief Executive Officer, Chief Financial Officer, President, Treasurer and Secretary, Gregory D. Gorgas.
+We are highly dependent on our Chief Executive Officer, Chief Financial Officer, President, Treasurer and Secretary, Gregory D. Gorgas.
 The loss of the services of Mr. Gorgas, and our inability to find a suitable replacement could result in delays in research and development and product development and significantly harm our business.
-Additionally, although the Company has entered into an employment agreement with Mr. Gorgas, this employment agreement provides for at-will employment, which means that Mr. Gorgas could leave our employment at any time, with or without notice.
-The Company maintains a "key person" insurance policy on the life of Mr. Gorgas.
+Additionally, although we have entered into an employment agreement with Mr. Gorgas, this employment agreement provides for at-will employment, which means that Mr. Gorgas could leave our employment at any time, with or without notice.
+We maintain a "key person" insurance policy on the life of Mr. Gorgas.

 Competition for skilled personnel in our market is intense and may limit our ability to hire and retain highly qualified personnel on acceptable terms or at all.
-To induce valuable service providers to remain at our company, in addition to salary and cash incentives, the Company has issued stock options and restricted stock awards that vest over time.
+To induce valuable service providers to remain at our company, in addition to salary and cash incentives, we have issued stock options and restricted stock awards that vest over time.
 The value to service providers of stock options and restricted stock awards that vest over time may be significantly affected by movements in our stock price that are beyond our control and may at any time be insufficient to counteract more lucrative offers from other companies.
 Despite our efforts to retain valuable employees, members of our management, scientific and development teams may terminate their employment with us on short notice.
 Our success depends on our ability to continue to attract, retain and motivate highly skilled junior, mid-level and senior managers and scientific and medical personnel.
-If the Company is not successful in attracting and retaining highly qualified personnel, it would have a material adverse effect on our business, financial condition, and results of operations.
+If we are not successful in attracting and retaining highly qualified personnel, it would have a material adverse effect on our business, financial condition, and results of operations.

-The Company will need to grow the size and capabilities of our organization, and the Company may experience difficulties in managing this growth.
+We will need to grow the size and capabilities of our organization, and we may experience difficulties in managing this growth.

-To execute our business plan, the Company will need to rapidly add other management, accounting, regulatory, and scientific staff.
-The Company currently has five employees and utilizes approximately twenty-five consultants and contractors.
-The Company will need to attract, retain and motivate a significant number of new additional managerial, operational, sales, marketing, financial, and other personnel, as well as highly skilled scientific and medical personnel, and to expand our capabilities to successfully pursue our research, development, manufacturing and commercialization efforts and secure collaborations to market and distribute our products.
+To execute our business plan, we will need to add other management, accounting, regulatory, and scientific staff.
+We currently have five employees and utilize approximately twenty-five consultants and contractors.
+We will need to attract, retain and motivate a significant number of new additional managerial, operational, sales, marketing, financial, and other personnel, as well as highly skilled scientific and medical personnel, and to expand our capabilities to successfully pursue our research, development, manufacturing and commercialization efforts and secure collaborations to market and distribute our products.
 This growth may strain our existing managerial, operational, financial and other resources.
-The Company also intends to add personnel in our research and development and regulatory departments as the Company expands our clinical trial and research capabilities.
-Moreover, the Company will need to hire additional accounting and other personnel and augment our infrastructure as the Company continues to grow.
+We also intend to add personnel in our research and development and regulatory departments as we expand our clinical trial and research capabilities.
+Moreover, we will need to hire additional accounting and other personnel and augment our infrastructure as we continue to grow.
 Any inability to attract and retain qualified employees to enable our planned growth and establish additional capabilities or our failure to manage our growth effectively could delay or curtail our product development and commercialization efforts and harm our business.

-The Company is currently reliant on consultants to oversee critical activities and perform services on behalf of the Company.
+We are currently reliant on consultants to oversee critical activities and perform services on behalf of the Company.